mmcgraw74/Tektronix-4041-GPIB-Controller/MP2501 tape partial recovery/README.md

 -------
 I found the BAKAL1 ASCII file to be a full tape backup program!
 I have more info in a separate folder for BAKAL1 in this repo.
 -------
-I also noticed the UTL2 file and wondered what it was.
-Looking at the tape dump text it looked like it was a loadable ROM file!
+I also noticed the **UTL2** file and wondered what it was.
+Looking at the tape dump text it looked like it was a **loadable M68K ROM file!**

 ```Assembly
 Record 37